SAVE THE DATE: March 4th to March 5th, 2026. Washington DC, Georgetown Law

 In 2000 the first draft sequence of the human genome was released, and widespread use of techniques to implement and translate such genomic knowledge was slow to be adopted by the medical community.
 In 2009, the future leadership of the CPT felt that there was a critical mass of information regarding the association of individual genetic variability with drug-related adverse event and response outcomes and therefore established the Center.

-The Center embarked on its first project in 2011, the 1200 Patients Project, which uses a preemptive ‘medical system model’ for personalized care that makes relevant pharmacogenomic information instantaneously accessible at the time of prescribing to reduce the use of inapprorpiate and high risk medications in patients for whom pharmacogenomic results are known, thereby decreasing adverse events and non-responsive rates.
+The Center embarked on its first project in 2011, the 1200 Patients Project, which uses a preemptive ‘medical system model’ for personalized care that makes relevant pharmacogenomic information instantaneously accessible at the time of prescribing to reduce the use of inappropriate and high-risk medications in patients for whom pharmacogenomic results are known, thereby decreasing adverse events and non-responsive rates.

 Leader in Personalized Therapeutics